mengelbart/rtp-over-quic-draft/draft-ietf-avtcore-rtp-over-quic.md

 encapsulated in QUIC STREAM frames and RTP encapsulated in DATAGRAMs.
 The differences are described in {{roc-d}} and {{roc-s}}.

-> **Editor's Note:** Additional discussion of bandwidth minimization could go in
-> this section, or in an earlier proposed section on motivations for defining
-> and deploying RoQ.

 While RoQ places no restrictions on applications sending RTCP, this document assumes that the reason an implementer chooses to support RoQ is to obtain benefits beyond what's available when RTP uses UDP as its underlying transport layer.
 Exposing relevant information from the QUIC layer to the application instead of exchanging additional RTCP packets, where applicable, will reduce the processing and bandwidth requirements for RoQ senders and receivers.